The British Association of Sclerotherapists was established in 2003 with the following goals in mind.

 - Discounted fee for Hamilton Fraser Cosmetic Redress Scheme

 Membership is open to any individual over the age of 18 who complies with GMC or NMC rules and guidelines and can demonstrate relevant qualifications and indemnity insurance.
 The annual membership subscription is £125.
-Download a Membership Application Form, which gives details of how to join and the documentation required to support your application.
+Download a Membership Application Form or Apply Online here.
+The application form gives details of how to join and the documentation required to support your application.

 For more information please Contact Us or email [email protected]